DmitryEfimenko/ngspot/packages/remote-data-rx/README.md

 }
 ```

-The `PreviousValueCache` is a storage we have to provide so that the `trackRemoteData` operator has a place to store the previous value between each new request.
+The `PreviousValueCache` is storage to provide so that the `trackRemoteData` operator has a place to store the previous value between each new request.

 ## Previous Art